premchander-revature/interviewquestions/.NET FULL STACK/Rest.md

 <blockquote>

-- In REST, every accessible piece of content on the server is labeled as a resource.
+- In REST, every accessible piece of content on the server is labelled as a resource.
 - A resource is an object with a type, associated data, a relationship with other resources on the server, and a list of methods that can be used with it.
 - For example, a resource could be an HTML or text file, a data file, an image or video, or an executable code file.

-- A resource is identified with a uniform resource identifier, or URI.
+- A resource is identified with a uniform resource identifier or URI.
 Clients access resources by including their URIs in HTTP requests.

 </blockquote>